 Now we have a new case, which is forcing the NWMLS (Northwest Multiple Listing Service) to delete line 9 in the Purchase and Sale Agreement.
 Two recent cases decided by the Washington State Supreme Court have given the NWMLS the opportunity (or obligation) to delete line 9.
 Line 9 required that the parties negotiate whether or not the buyer could sue the seller for negligence in completing Form 17.
 The new Court decisions now require courts to analyze the facts of each case and decide whether or not the buyer has a claim for negligent misrepresentation against the seller, rather than barring such a claim automatically under the “economic loss rule.”
 This whole issue of seller misrepresentation and disclosure is a pot of gold for lawyers and legislators.
 It’s a gift that keeps on giving, but not to consumers, not to buyers.
 Buyers don’t benefit at all.
 Amazing.
 And the whole justification of the law is to protect buyers.

 For buyers there is a way to avoid this whole nightmare of whether or not a seller is misrepresenting the property.
-It is not to rely on a form with simple questions and checkmarks that can be evasive.
+It is not to rely on a form with simple questions and check marks that can be evasive.
 It is not to assume anything or to be forced to rely upon the word of a seller you don’t know.
-The key is to hire a good real estate buyer’s agent and to hire a good home inspector.
-Then experience and wisdom will guide you and your professionals on any red flags or potential issues of concern.
+The key is to hire a good real estate buyers agent and to hire a good home inspector.
+It is critically important that your buyers agent has the experience to recognize potential red flags so they can be examined in more detail by a professional.
+Experience and wisdom will guide you and your professionals and reveal any red flags or potential issues of concern.
 In other words, if there is a problem with the property, you need to find it yourself with professionals to assist you.
 That is truly the best and most effective way to buy a home and be protected.

 The Washington Seller Disclosure Statement does not protect buyers as intended but buyers can still protect themselves with honest, experienced, and professional advice.